A precise determination of the top-quark pole mass: Top-quark pair production at the hadron colliders and the determination of top-quark pole mass

-Table~\ref{TevatronMasscom} shows that the top-quark pole mass determined from the dilepton channel measured at the Tevatron Run I stage possesses the largest uncertainty~\cite{Abazov:2009si}; it will be improved by more precise data obtained at the Run II stage for the dilepton and the lepton + jets channels~\cite{Abazov:2011cq, Abazov:2011mi, Abazov:2016ekt}.
+Table~\ref{TevatronMasscom} shows that the top-quark pole mass determined from the dilepton channel which are measured at the Tevatron Run I stage possesses the largest uncertainty~\cite{Abazov:2009si}.
+It will be improved by more precise data for the dilepton and the lepton + jets channels obtained at the Run II stage~\cite{Abazov:2011cq, Abazov:2011mi, Abazov:2016ekt}.

 We present the likelihood function defined in Eq.(\ref{likelifunction}) at the Tevatron in Fig.(\ref{lifunction196TeV}), where the measured combined inclusive top-quark pair cross-section of Ref.\cite{Abazov:2016ekt} are adopted as the experimental input.
 By evaluating the likelihood function, we obtain $m_t=174.6^{+3.1}_{-3.2}$ GeV, where the central value is extracted from the maximum of the likelihood function, and the error ranges are obtained from the $68\%$ area around the maximum.
-As indicated by Figs.(\ref{figureTOPde196}, \ref{figureTOPde7}), due to the elimination of renormalization scale uncertainty~\footnote{We have found that the factorization scale dependence is suppressed after applying the PMC~\cite{Wang:2014sua, Wang:2016wgw}; this can be explained by the fact that the pQCD series behaves much better after applying the PMC.}.
+As indicated by Figs.(\ref{figureTOPde196}, \ref{figureTOPde7}), due to the elimination of renormalization scale uncertainty.
 The PMC predictions have less uncertainty compared to the predictions by using conventional scale-setting.
 Thus the uncertainty of the precision of top-quark pole mass is dominated by the experimental errors.
 For example, the PMC determination for the pole mass via the combined dilepton and the lepton + jets channels data is about $1.8\%$, which is almost the same as that of the recent determination by the D0 collaboration, $172.8^{+3.4}_{-3.2}$ GeV~\cite{Abazov:2016ekt} whose error is $\sim 1.9\%$.